 Then he needed to be shown and helped to practise two skills that would enable him to be even more forceful than before but without putting his colleagues on the defensive.
 The first was to be assertive instead of aggressive.
 Instead of using an aggressive way of speaking, for example, “your suggestion is rubbish”, he needed to learn a no less forceful but much less argumentative way of speaking, for example, “what alarms me about your suggestion is . . . .”
 This would make it harder for people to dismiss what he had to say because it wouldn’t seem like an attack.

 The second skill was equally crucial, namely, the skill of listening with empathy to his colleagues' concerns.
 As well as saying, for example, “what alarms me about your suggestion is …,” he needed to show he was trying to understanding and empathise with his colleagues, by saying, for example, “I imagine the reason you made that suggestion is that you are worried about . . . .”

-Mental habits he had to lay aside that been getting in the way of his relationship building
+Mental habits he had to lay aside.
+What was getting in the way of his relationship building?

 It wasn't easy for him to learn this approach because it was so fundamentally different from the one he was in the habit of using.
 Two long-held assumptions were getting in the way.
 The first was his belief that feelings are weaknesses and that if you reveal them people will take advantage of you.
 This is untrue but until he was able to let go of the belief he couldn’t use the kind of assertive language illustrated in the paragraph above.